melvinrajendran/SP500-Stock-Price-Analysis/README.md

 * Data Analysis, Hypothesis Testing, and Machine Learning
 * Insights

 Please refer to the following link to view the Jupyter notebook: https://melvinrajendran.github.io/SP500-Stock-Price-Analysis/.
+Within this notebook are our code, outputs, and prose descriptions outlining our process and rationale.